datatrans/apple-pay-web-sample/README.md

 The maskedCC parameter returned here **DOES NOT** represent the actual cardnumber of the cardholder.
 With Apple Pay a virtual cardnumber is used.
-Try to avoid displaying this maskedCC somewhere in a users profile for example.
+Try to avoid displaying this maskedCC somewhere in a user's profile for example.

 ### Remarks
 - Please **NEVER EVER** use this code in any form in production.